Species Programme Intern

 With a strong focus on biodiversity, nature conservation, protected areas and ecosystem services, IUCN-Med provides valuable input into ongoing policy debates in these areas, as well as a broad platform for discussions thanks to its varied membership.

 • Assist in the daily activities of the Mediterranean Species Programme, including collection and analysis of data and information on Mediterranean biodiversity, and assist in the development of projects including the writing of reports, factsheets and other communication material;

-• Provide support for the organisation of workshops and meetings;
+• Provide support for the organisation of workshops and meetings upon request;

 • Provide a range of administrative support functions on a day-to-day basis (e.g. distribution lists, consultancy contracts, etc.).

-• Good GIS skills (especially ArcGIS) and experience handling and analysing big databases in Excel.
+• Good GIS skills (preferably ArcGIS) and experience handling and analysing big databases in Excel.

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.